-A free e-learning resource for medical students and junior doctors
+A free cross-sectional imaging e-learning resource for junior doctors and medical students

 Learn the basics of CT, MRI and Ultrasound

 Radiology is often a neglected component of the undergraduate curriculum.
 Plain films are given much more importance than cross-sectional imaging, and rightly so.
 However, it is important for junior doctors to be able to identify certain important pathology on cross-sectional imaging, particularly in the ED where the interpretation of a radiologist may not be immediately available.

 The aim of this resource is to provide an easily accessible resource on cross-sectional imaging, aimed at the appropriate level for medical students on clinical attachments and junior doctors.
 This resource includes the underlying physics, important presentations and common pathologies, with a focus on acute conditions.
 Important cross-sectional anatomy is also presented, this may be useful for more junior students and for revision purposes for senior students.

 "This is a great learning site for radiology and medical students"

 "Radiology Basics is an informative introduction to radiological anatomy disease.
 Scrollable images make it an interactive and engaging means of learning, and a "must have" for medical students and junior doctors!"

 The Radiology Basics notes can also be download for free as an interactive e-learning book for iOS devices, with scrollable image stacks and illustrated examples of common pathologies.
 Please note that this is only available on Apple iOS devices.